ASNA/generate-unique-ibmi-object-name/README.md

 ## Generate a unique IBM i object id

 The `shortid` [Nuget package](https://www.nuget.org/packages/shortid) generates unique, short ids.
-Out of the box is it is effective, but its default doesn't generate unique ids that work as IBM i object names.
+Out of the box is it is effective, but its default behavior doesn't generate unique ids that work as IBM i object names.

 This wrapper function adds the constraints needed to generate a unique IBM i object name: